Low-energy house: Germany

 Triggered in the 1970s by the first energy crisis and growing environmental awareness, energy conservation became increasingly important in Germany.
 In 1977, the country's first energy-related building standard was enacted.
+The German Passivhaus Institute introduced the first certified passive house in 1990.
 The annual heating requirement was introduced as an important parameter by the third German Thermal Insulation Ordinance (1995).
 In 2013, however, there was no clear legal requirement for a low-energy building standard in Germany.
 According to Maria Panagiotidou and Robert J. Fuller, definitions, policies and construction activity of zero-energy buildings must be clear.
 The European Union's Energy Performance Directive requires that beginning in 2021, only low-energy buildings may be built.

 United Kingdom

 Changes to national policies have occurred since May 2015 in the UK.
 One of the most significant has been the withdrawal of the Code for Sustainable Homes (CfSH) as a system for assessing and encouraging improvements in the environmental design of dwellings.
 This has abandoned the code's schematic which provided a framework of achievement levels and to which low-energy designers could aspire to meet or surpass.
 Although energy-conservation legislation still exists in the building regulations, there is a lack of suitable standards exceeding basic regulations.
 As a result, the Passive House Standard may expand its influence and impact on energy-efficient houses.